Get insider access

 The iRobot Roomba i8+ feels impressively well-built, with a body made mainly from high-grade plastic and dense rubber wheels.
 It feels very similar in construction to other iRobot models, but most like the iRobot Roomba i7.

-No assembly is required after taking the vacuum out of its box, with one dirtbag already being installed in its base station.
-However, you will have to pair the vacuum with the station.
+After taking the vacuum out of its box, no assembly is required, and one dirtbag is already installed in its base station.
+However, you'll have to pair the vacuum with the station.

 7.5